 For instance, Zaui Mobile comes with an intuitive user interface, reducing time for intensive training.
-Having an easy-to-use technology solution helps your staff effortlessly sell products and quickly check-in guests at the desk or on the go.
+An easy-to-use technology solution helps your staff effortlessly sell products and quickly check-in guests at the desk or on the go.

-5. Hire Employees That are Likely to Return
+5. Hire Seasonal Employees That are Likely to Return

 6. Offer End of Season Bonuses

 Making it to the end of a busy season is imperative.
 Unfortunately, you can never guarantee that all the folks you hire at the start of the season will make it to the end.
-Having to get out there and hire again during the middle of the season eats up your valuable time.
+Getting out there and hiring again during the middle of the season eats up your valuable time.

 Some operators mitigate this by offering additional compensation for those that work the entire season.
 If you think it through, in some cases (like if your hires need a lot of training), it is less expensive to pay an end-of-season bonus than to rehire and retrain in the middle of the season.